fcanas/mirror-displays/README.md

 A Mac app and command-line tool for fiddling with display mirroring: on/off/toggle

 ```
-usage: mirror [option]	Passing more than one option produces undefined behavior.
+usage: mirror [option]    Only the first option passed will be applied
   -h            Print this usage and exit.
   -t            Toggle mirroring (default behavior)
   -on           Turn Mirroring On
   -off          Turn Mirroring Off
-  -q	        Query the Mirroring state and print "on" or "off" to stdout
+  -q            Query the Mirroring state and write "on" or "off" to stdout
+  -l A B        Makes display at index B mirror the display at index A
 ```

 A little more [here](http://www.fabiancanas.com/Projects/MirrorDisplays/).